MahdMsv/MahdMsv/README.md

 ## About Me

-I'm a dedicated **front-end developer** focused on mastering JavaScript and building real-world projects.
-I believe in consistent daily practice and continuous, deliberate improvement.
+I'm a dedicated **front-end developer** with a strong focus on JavaScript and building production-ready web applications.
+I believe in consistent daily practice, deliberate learning, and writing clean, maintainable code.

-I'm currently looking for an **internship opportunity** where I can:

-- Learn from real production codebases
-- Collaborate with an experienced team
-- Grow into a confident, capable developer
+My approach is simple: **learn deeply, build constantly, and never settle for "good enough."** I'm currently preparing to step into a professional environment where I can contribute meaningfully, collaborate with experienced developers, and continue growing into a well-rounded engineer.

 <br/>